 After recording a new script or editing an existing one, save the script so you can use it again later.
+Script files are specific to each calculator model.
+You cannot save a TI-30XS MultiViewTMscript file as a TI-34 MultiViewTM script file or vice versa.

 - Select the tab for the appropriate script.
-The active tab has a colored line across its top. - Click File > Save Script or click .
-2.
+The active tab has a colored line across its top. - Click File > Save Script or click 2.